-The impact to the investor adviser relationship is limitless with evolution and maturity of Al technologies and advanced analytics, and the ability for the intelligent adviser to provide targeted and relevant insight to advisers based on customer life events, macro-economic events, equity and bond market fluctuations with a high probability of execution.
+The impact to the investor advisor relationship is limitless with evolution and maturity of AI technologies and advanced analytics, and the ability for the intelligent advisor to provide targeted and relevant insight to advisors based on customer life events, macro-economic events, equity and bond market fluctuations with a high probability of execution.

-The cognitive computing use case in wealth management most often spoken about is focused on the front office, however the impact is similar if applied to establish compliance mechanisms that are enabled with the ability to monitor patterns to proactively identify potential compliance violations.
+Although the cognitive computing use case in wealth management often spoken about it is focused on the front office, the impact is similar if applied to establish compliance mechanisms that are enabled with the ability to monitor patterns to proactively identify potential compliance violations.
+Both natural language processing and machine learning will have significant impacts to the service a wealth management client receives.
+However, the paradigm shift away from financial advisors and towards digital advice will only come with the arrival of artificial intelligence (AI).

-Robo advisers cannot compete with financial advisers until they are truly cognitive and able to make decisions like a human.
+Robo advisors cannot compete with financial advisors until they are truly cognitive and able to make decisions like a human.
 Over time, this ability may be possible with AI powering a financial advice platform built with all offerings and products of a wealth management firm seamlessly integrated.
-Firms need to be ready for the progression to AI-powered financial advice and ensure they have built a foundational adviser platform capable of integrating with cutting-edge technology.
-The flexibility to adapt as levels of automation increase will be imperative to balancing roles between human adviser and cognitive computing.
+Firms need to be ready for the progression to AI-powered financial advice and ensure they have built a foundational advisor platform capable of integrating with cutting-edge technology.
+The flexibility to adapt as levels of automation increase will be imperative to balancing roles between human advisor and cognitive computing

 Technology has acted as a catalyst in bringing the wealth and asset management industries closer together.
 Firms such as Blackrock are leveraging their institutional caliber tools, such as Aladdin to provide wealth managers with insights in to their business that were previously only available to large fund managers.
 This convergence is a sign that both industries see available market share and are working to ensure they cover as much of the value chain as possible.
-Other asset managers are also investing heavily in creating alternative distribution channels for their products, whether that be direct to consumer through a digital channel, or an API-based service to custodians and registered investment advisers.
+Other asset managers are also investing heavily in creating alternative distribution channels for their products, whether that be direct to consumer through a digital channel, or an API based service to custodians and RIAs